hapijs/hapi/API.md

       methods.
 Calls to these methods will impact how the request is routed and can be used for rewrite rules.
     - `request.route` is not yet populated at this point.
+    - JSONP configuration is ignored for any response returned from the extension point since no route is matched yet and the JSONP configuration is unavailable.
 - Lookup route using request path
 - Parse cookies
 - **`'onPreAuth'`** extension point